-This white bean avocado panzanella is a light, bright spin on bread salad.
-It’s made with a creamy avocado basil dressing, nutritious white beans, and crispy radishes.
+This white bean avocado panzanella puts a light, creamy spin on the classic bread salad.
+It’s made with a delicious avocado basil dressing and features crisp lettuces and radishes.
+The panzanella also includes nutritious white beans, which lend plant protein to the dish.

 Building a vegan panzanella salad